SiteRelEnby/anduril2/README.md

 * Momentary turbo modes for each channel (5H/6H)
 * An option (in the header file for now) to switch which of the two channels is considered the first for 5-6C/H (might move this to the 9H menu later, see note on defaulting to instant switching)

+# Lights tested with
+These are lights that I own.
+Currently all of them are running this fork.
+Not every single commit or release will be tested on every single light.

+* D4Sv2 (dual channel, FET)
+* DM1.12 (FET on flood channel. based on D4Sv2 header file)
+* K1
+* KR1
+* DT8K (based on KR4 header file)
+* D4 (boost driver; no FET)

 # Build-time configuration

 Some of the changes in this firmware are only configurable at build-time.
 Additional parameters for cfg header files added: